startreedata/pinot-recipes/recipes/pulsar/README.md

 make recipe
 ```

-To produce data to Pulsar, you can use the Python code below.
+To produce data into Pulsar, use the Python code below.

 ```python
 import pulsar